Visa Traveler

 The Visa on Arrival fee is 100 AED.
 But depending on the airport, the fee may vary from 105 to 140 AED.

-You will have to pay the visa fee at a third-party agency before going to the immigration.
+You will have to pay the visa fee at a third-party agency before going to immigration.
 These third-party agencies charge their own service charge and hence the fee paid is higher than the official fee of 100 AED.

 The visa fee is also subject to change, so the fee changes from time to time.